tomorn112/ZC-DINO-ER/README.md

-# ZC-DINO-ER
-This repository contains the supplementary code for the journal submitted to IEEE Access (2025) titled: "Zero-Shot Eggshell Crack Detection Using Grounding DINO and FFT-Based Outer-to-Inner Ring Energy Ratio

-# ZC-DINO-ER
+## 🥚 ZC-DINO-ER
 This repository contains the supplementary code for the journal submitted to **IEEE Access (2025)** titled:
 **"Zero-Shot Eggshell Crack Detection Using Grounding DINO and FFT-Based Outer-to-Inner Ring Energy Ratio"**

 ---

-## 🥚 Hen Egg Crack Detection Project
+ Hen Egg Crack Detection Project

 This project focuses on detecting cracks in hen eggs using a combination of traditional computer vision techniques, vision-language models, and supervised learning.
 The dataset and code are organized to support clear experimentation and development.